Virtual Q&A Session with Government on development of a National Emerging Aviation Technologies Policy

 Key points from the webinar:

 - The NEAT policy statement has been created to provide a platform from which to build from, and deal with other issues as they arise.
-It is open for discussion from industry and the Department welcomes feedback.
+The Department welcomes feedback as it progresses the initiatives in the statement.

 - The Drone Management System aims to provide a consistent set of rules and regulations for drone users.
 The aim of this initiative is to prevent a patchwork approach of rules that make it difficult for operators to know what applies to them and makes managing our airspace unnavigable.